Packages

 Getting Started

 Packages consist of two primary parts, a .json manifest file (which sets some metadata about the package) and one or more .scribe files which define the resources to be added.
-These files are zipped and imported into Morpheus as one file (.morpkg, .mpkg, or .mopkg).
+These files are zipped and imported into HPE Morpheus Enterprise as one file (.morpkg, .mpkg, or .mopkg).
 Scribe files are written in HCL (Hashicorp Configuration Language) and follow referenced resource naming.
 In the next section, we will define the required attributes for both the .json manifest and the scribe files with examples.

 Additionally, it’s worth noting that while packages can be deleted (🗑 icon on the packages detail page), you will simply delete the package from the list.
-Morpheus will show a helpful list of resources added with the package if cleanup is desired but will not delete them.
+HPE Morpheus Enterprise will show a helpful list of resources added with the package if cleanup is desired but will not delete them.

 Creating Packages